TritonDataCenter/statemap/README.md

 the zoomed statemap at the specified time.
 To clear the time, click on the time label above the statemap; to select another time, simply click on the statemap.

+## Stacked statemaps

+To render a single SVG that contains multiple statemaps, multiple data files can be provided:

+    statemap data-1.out data-2.out > statemap.svg

+The resulting statemaps will be stacked in the order of the data files as provided on the command line, with the first data file dictating the time bounds of the resulting stack.
+The statemaps can be similar statemaps from dissimilar entities (e.g., different machines), or they can be dissimilar statemaps (e.g., different statemaps), or any mix of these.
+Legends for similar statemaps will be shared.

+When statemaps are stacked, the coalescing factor applies to *each* statemap rather than to the entire stack of statemaps.
+When stacking many statemaps, low coalescing factors will be needed to prevent the resulting SVG from becoming excessively large.